-- 1. An application form shall be duly filled up.
-(The form is given in Annexure 6). - 2.
-Entered into a contract of articleship with a Chartered Accountant Member in practice to serve as an articled trainee for practical training.
-The Form of the Articleship Deed is given in Annexure-7 - 3.
+- 1. An application form shall be duly filled up. - 2.
+Entered into a contract of articleship with a Chartered Accountant Member in practice to serve as an articled trainee for practical training. - 3.
 The Articleship Deed shall be duly filled and signed both by the Principal and the Articled Trainee along with the following attested documents and submits to the Institute for registration as an articled trainee. - Copy of Mark Sheet of CAP-II Examinations - Copy of Certificate of CAP-II Examinations - Receipt of Fee paid.